 4. EU Law III: The EU Area of Freedom, Security and Justice

-5. European Civil Law
+5. European Civil Law (Private International Law)

-6. Skills Course: Rhetoric & Mock trials
+6. Skills Course: Rhetoric & Mock Trials

 1. International Economic Law

-2. European and Global Administrative Law
+2. EU and Global Administrative Law

 3. EU and Comparative Commercial Law